davewalker5/RC2014/Programs/Charles/README.md

 Responses use Charles's mood and needs from before the action, so the same choice can produce a different result as his condition changes.
 Updated values and mood are displayed immediately after an action.

+## Memory and Personality

+Charles remembers the most recent action, how many times it has been repeated, and how many annoy actions occurred recently.
+Waiting or choosing a different action breaks a repetition chain.
+Recent annoyance fades gradually, rather than being forgotten immediately.

+Repeated petting eventually crosses Charles's randomly chosen patience limit and produces `STOP THAT`.
+Repeated play can also exhaust his patience.
+Annoying him repeatedly causes progressively larger happiness and irritation changes, with escalating responses.

+At startup, narrow pseudo-random ranges determine Charles's base feistiness, patience, appetite, and sociability.
+These biases affect his cross threshold, food acceptance, tolerance for repetition, and response to petting while keeping him recognisably Charles.

+## Spontaneous Behaviour

+Every 15 simulation ticks Charles experiences one pseudo-random event.
+He may notice something interesting, disapprove for no stated reason, find a tiny crab, or perform a somersault.
+Events make small changes to his needs.

+Small pseudo-random variations also affect metabolism and the consequences of accepted interactions.
+Need thresholds and mood priorities still dominate, so randomness modifies understandable behaviour rather than replacing it.

 ## Implementation Notes